jtostlebe/nevergiveup/content/_index.md

         <div class="container-pad no-overflow">
           <div class="testimonials-grid">
             <div class="testimonial-card">
-              “Be ready for a life-changing experience.
-This program is very motivating...
-NGU helped me become self-sufficient and a better man.”
+              “Be ready for a life changing experience.
+This program is very motivating.
+It's very uplifting...What you put into this program is what you're gonna get out of it.
+There's great qualities in the program that enabled me to become self-sufficient, maintain good employment, work on my credit, and just become an all-around productive member of society and a good person.”
               <strong>— Jason G., Program Participant</strong>
             </div>
             <div class="testimonial-card">
-              “This is the real deal.
-I visited my son at NGU and it was hard to keep the tears back.
-Shane's commitment to reentry is phenomenal.”
+              “This!
+Is the real deal.
+I am so impressed with Never Give Up home.
+I had the honor of visiting yesterday when I visited my son.
+It was hard to keep the tears back.
+Shane's commitment to re-entry is phenomenal.”
               <strong>— Allison D., Participant’s Mother</strong>
             </div>
             <div class="testimonial-card">
-              “NGU stands out as a model of excellence.
-Structured support and genuine care create lasting change.”
+              “I've had the opportunity to work with numerous transitional living programs...NGU stands out as a model of excellence.
+Shane's commitment to structured support, accountability, and genuine care creates real opportunities for lasting change.”
-              <strong>— Brian Bencker, Assistant Program Director, NDCS</strong>
+              <strong>— Brian Bencker, Assistant Program Director, NDCS Community Supervision Service</strong>
             </div>
             <div class="testimonial-card">
-              “Watching these men build financial confidence is inspiring — they’re achieving things many never thought possible.”
+              “It is great to see [the men] come in and start their financial journey with us...Some of them have been able to do things they hadn't done before such as purchase a car from a dealership or...a home.
+It is the confidence that comes from being able to accomplish goals in a way they maybe hadn't before that makes this partnership special to all of us!”
               <strong>— Yvonne, Financial Sales Manager, Centris Bank</strong>
             </div>
           </div>